Recognition for King's Cyber Security

 NCSC certifies programmes that meet agreed standards in cyber security.
 Certification demonstrates high quality and relevance of the degree curriculum and learning and can boost the employability of graduates.

 King’s has established excellence in cyber security.
 The Cyber Security MSc is run in the Department of Informatics.
-The department has a vibrant Cybersecurity group which studies design, modelling, analysis, verification and testing of networks and systems in order to tackle cyber security and privacy problems that are important to industry, society and everyone living in a technologically dependent world.
+The department has a vibrant Cybersecurity group which studies design, modelling, analysis, verification and testing of networks and systems in order to tackle cyber security and problems that are important to industry, society and everyone living in a technologically dependent world.

 Commenting on the certification, programme leader Dr Fabio Pierazzi said: